-As of March 31, 2010 and 2011, the Company's financial assets described in the table above were measured at fair value on a recurring basis employing quoted prices in active markets for identical assets (level 1 inputs).
+As of March 31, 2010 and 2011, the Company's financial assets described in the table above were measured at cost which approximates fair value due to the short-term nature of the investment (level 1 inputs).

 The Company's certificate of deposit is pledged as security for an equipment lease.